elipietrangelo/portfolio/src/pages/home/home.md

 metaDescription: Hi, I'm Elisa Pietrangelo, a freelance filmmaker based in Luxembourg.
 title: Home
 aboutText: >-
-  Hey, I am a freelance filmmaker based in Luxembourg.
+  Hey, I am a freelance filmmaker.
 I studied directing film and television at the Macromedia University of Applied Sciences in Cologne, Germany.
-Just after that, I decided to work as an independent filmmaker in Luxembourg.

   My fascination for full-video and storytelling heightened since then.
 Moving images and image composition boost my enthusiasm as a director and more over as a cinematographer.